Anna Friel

 Actress

-Anna Louise Friel (born 12 July 1976) is an English actress whose career spans stage, film and television.
-She first achieved national attention as Beth Jordache in the Channel 4 soap opera Brookside and later became known internationally for roles in Pushing Daisies and the Nordic noir series Marcella.
+Anna Louise Friel (born 12 July 1976) is an English actress whose breakthrough came as Beth Jordache in the Channel 4 soap opera Brookside and who later gained international recognition for roles in Pushing Daisies and the Nordic noir series Marcella.
+Her work spans stage, film and television, and she has received major industry honors including an International Emmy Award for Best Actress and nominations for Golden Globe and BAFTA awards.

 Early Life and Background